Explore timelines, factors, and avoid pitfalls in our comprehensive guide to achieve efficient and effective SEO.

 Within Definition, for example, our SEO strategies will often focus on attracting bottom of funnel traffic in the opening six months before moving onto content designed for the research phase of a prospect’s journey.

 Now let’s take a look at what’s involved in specific SEO activities to give you a better idea of how long each should take.

-Directory structure planning – an exercise stemming from the keyword research.
+This is an exercise stemming from the keyword research.
 Your SEO provider will want to analyse the pages that currently exist on your site and consider whether they’re fit for purpose.
-It may involve reorganising the directory structure (moving pages to new locations), it may require adding new pages or it may require edits to existing ones.
-Time required: depends on the size of the site but for an average site with a few hundred pages it should take around five hours.
+It may involve reorganising the directory structure (moving pages to new locations), it may require adding new pages, or it may require edits to existing ones.
+It depends on the size of the site, but for an average site with a few hundred pages, it should take around five hours.

-Technical onsite/offsite audit – our technical audit includes over 100 factors.
+Our technical audit includes over 100 factors.
 While some of these can be automated using the SEO software we have inhouse, many require manual review by trained professionals.
-Time required: once again, depends on the size of the site, but for an average site with a few hundred pages it should take around five to ten hours
+Once again, depends on the size of the site, but for an average site with a few hundred pages it should take around five to ten hours.

-Editorial brainstorm – this session is required in order to develop interesting thought leadership angles that can be pitched to authoritative editorial publications in order to generate brand mentions and link opportunities.
+This session is required in order to develop interesting thought leadership angles that can be pitched to authoritative editorial publications in order to generate brand mentions and link opportunities.
 The SEO team will need to research your company (including an analysis of previous editorial coverage), your industry (hot topics etc.), and your competitors.
 They then need to conduct calls with your subject matter experts and turn the resulting information into PR angles ready for pitching.
-Time required: 20-30 hours.
+All in all, this could between 20 and 30 hours.